Church notes: Lenten devotionals; Holy week service times announced; community groups available | Arkansas Democrat Gazette

 This Lent, the church will focus on congregational growth through practices of spiritual discipline and acts of love, to empower Christ's body and uplift his people.
 These activities include Acts in 40 Days, daily activities to take on spiritual practices as a united congregation.
 A weekly video blog allows all to study and learn more about Lent.
 Wednesday Night Lenten Studies are complete with dinner, fellowship and education.

-A Youth Confirmation Workshop will take place 3:30-9 p.m.
-Saturday, March 9.
-Confirmation will take place on Sunday, March 24, on Palm Sunday services.

-On Sunday, March 10 youth will meet noon to 5 p.m. in the youth room for a discussion of Easter and Confirmation.
+A fun evening of food, fellowship and BINGO with lots of great prizes will take place 5:30 to 7:30 p.m.
+Sunday, March 17.
+Also that day, youth will meet in the youth room to continue their preparation for Confirmation.
+Confirmands who have not been will be baptized.
 There will be lunch/social time, activities and worship, message and small groups.

-A Wednesday After-School Music, Fun and Fellowship program welcomes all from 2-7 p.m.
-It offers music education with hands-on application, snacks and homework time.

 Sunday School classes for children, youth and adults begin at 9:30 a.m.
 Classes for adults include Lectionary study at 9 a.m. each Monday and Ladies' Wednesday Morning Zoom Fellowship, which meets at 7 a.m.